 If you haven't read about your favourite animal yet, don't despair...

-We are going to they and gradually cover them all, including the:
+We are going to gradually cover them all, including the:

 Africa's landmass is admittedly teeming with beauty that would provide infinite inspiration to the most resolute artist.